terencezl/terencezl.github.io/index.md

 I am a leader in building and deploying **machine learning models**, **neural search engines**, and **parallel computing/data systems**.
 In 2021, I created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) that ranked **US #1** and **World #2** among top companies and research institutions.
 In 2022, I drove the research and implementation into a **deca-billion-scale** face search engine that was **500+** times the throughput of state-of-the-art, solving scalability once and for all.
 In achieving them, I designed multiple compact ML data pipelines and inference platforms.
 I also accumulated valuable experience & intuition on system abstraction, long-term maintainability, resource constraints, and efficiency maximizers.

-My expertise expands into **computer vision**, **NLP**, **semantic search**, and [**MLOps**](https://www.databricks.com/glossary/mlops) through various endeavors.
-I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
-I find great potential to contribute at the intersection of research, engineering, and product.
-Here is some [media coverage](#media-highlights) about my work.
+ML/data tooling acceleration has only been increasingly intense in recent years.
+The term [**MLOps**](https://www.databricks.com/glossary/mlops) underpins the excitement and frustration of practitioners trying to make sense of it all.
+Newer research and ever-growing data & compute drive constant shifts in development & deployment patterns.
+I aim to keep abreast of the dominating trends and envision a healthy ML/data platform.

-In addition, I have led teams to excellence with fairness and empathy.
+As a manager, I have led teams to excellence with fairness and empathy.
 I love being a team player and seek to understand established working patterns before instituting change.
 I make it a point to communicate and share knowledge that enriches and empowers my peers.

 During my academic years, I published 14 peer-reviewed [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) in high-quality scientific journals, presented at international conferences, and mentored junior researchers.
 Currently, I work in the industry and have several patents granted or in the pipeline.
 See more at [Research](/research).

+I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
+I find great potential to contribute at the intersection of research, engineering, and product.
+Here is some [media coverage](#media-highlights).
 I maintain a technical [Blog](/blog) and write occasionally.
 Please find me on [LinkedIn](https://www.linkedin.com/in/terence-z-liu/) if there are exciting opportunities.
 Here is my [CV](/public/cv.pdf).

 -----------------